dennykharyan/daidan-documentation/README.md

 /usr/share/nginx/daidangroup-finacc
 ```

-each directory stored in [daidangroup](https://github.com/itdaidangrup/daidangroup) and [daidangroup-finacc](https://github.com/itdaidangrup/daidangroup-finacc).
+Each directory stored in [daidangroup](https://github.com/itdaidangrup/daidangroup) and [daidangroup-finacc](https://github.com/itdaidangrup/daidangroup-finacc).
 You can login with `it@daidangrup.com` github account to see what's in it.

-## creating new directory
+## Creating New Directory
 Typically we sync the project directory with github so we can easly pull from the repository.
 For example we will create new peoject directory in project root directory using

 ```
 git clone https://github.com/itdaidangrup/daidan.git
 ```

 Git will create new folder exactly same with repository name.

+## Creating New Configuration File
 When all file successfully cloned to local repository, then you should make a configuration file so the web server can managed to access the directory.
 The config file is placed in

 ```
 /etc/nginx/conf.d/